 Can I drink green juice everyday?

-Green juice can be safely enjoyed daily in moderation if you like it.
+Green juice can be safely enjoyed daily if you like it.
 However, remember that green juice is not a substitute for a balanced and healthy diet.
 You still need to eat whole fruits and vegetables, as well as whole grains, protein sources and healthy fats.
 You can’t depend on juice to meet all of your body’s nutritional needs.
 Oh, and a green juice can’t replace a meal, no matter how much diet culture marketing may try to convince you otherwise.

 Is blending better than juicing?